 #14.
 Social Media Analytics and Strategy

-After the search analytics revolution with Google, we will witness similar kind of social media analytics revolution with Facebook.
-The incredible amount of analytics from social media networks will help fuel robust social media marketing strategy.
+After the search analytics revolution with Google, we will witness a similar kind of social media analytics revolution with Facebook.
+The incredible amount of analytics from social media networks will help fuel a robust social media marketing strategy.

 At present, most social media marketing strategies are based on raw data, assumptions, and unproven theories.
 But in 2014, it will change, and marketers in India will realize the power of Social Media Analytics to empower/tweak their strategies in order to enhance effectiveness.

 Indian marketers will extensively use social media analytics tools like HootSuite, Social Bakers, MOZ Analytics, SproutSocial, LocalResponse, and others in 2014.
-Moreover, we may witness innovative social media marketing campaigns made for local audience in India this 2014.
+Moreover, we may witness innovative social media marketing campaigns made for a local audience in India this 2014.

 #15.
 Integration of Social Media with Marketing Strategy

 In 2013, many brands/businesses integrated social media marketing up to their offline marketing strategy.
-We had seen extensive use of hash tags, social media icons and other signals being used on billboards, television commercials, radio etc.
+We had seen extensive use of hashtags, social media icons and other signals being used on billboards, television commercials, radio etc.

-This year, we’d see many social media marketers leveraging the power to social media with the help of offline channels to spark discussions, conversations and engagement on social media platforms.
+This year, we’d see many social media marketers leveraging the power to social media with the help of offline channels to spark discussions, conversations, and engagement on social media platforms.